YUGESHKARAN/ai_product_agent/README.md

 # AI Product Agent – Python Backend

 Welcome to the Python backend for **AI Product Agent**!
-This service delivers advanced AI-driven analysis and automation for your product management platform, integrating seamlessly as the intelligence layer of your MERN stack application.
-Which is integrated on the application [product_agent_node](https://github.com/YUGESHKARAN/product_agent_node.git).
+This service delivers advanced AI-driven analysis and automation for your product management platform, integrating seamlessly as the intelligent backend.

 ---

 ## 🚀 Overview

 This backend is built with **Flask** and leverages state-of-the-art LLMs (e.g., Llama 3 70B) to provide intelligent analysis and automation capabilities.
-It exposes RESTful APIs consumed by the main product website, enhancing CRUD workflows with AI-powered insights.
+It exposes RESTful APIs consumed by the main application.

 ---